It’s a new year, full of opportunities! This is true for hackers as well.

-The size and complexity of most modern systems means that software often has imperfections.
-Whether these impact only the proper functioning of the system or its security determine whether or not they are bugs or vulnerabilities.
+The size and complexity of most modern systems mean that software often has imperfections.
+Whether these impact only the proper functioning of the system or its security determines whether or not they are bugs or vulnerabilities.

 The longer a vulnerability exists, the more dangerous it becomes.
 Risk reaches moderate levels at the one-week mark and becomes high when a vulnerability remains in a critical system for a month or longer.